EdenEast/nightfox.nvim/readme.md

 Nightfox's modules store configuration information for various plugins and other neovim modules.
 To enable a module either set the module to `true` or if the module has additional configuration information set `enable` to `true`.

+By default modules will be enabled.
+To change this behaviour change `options.module_default` to `false`.

 To see a list of modules check, see [Usage](./usage.md#module) or `:help` for more information.